William Boleyn: Career

 He was admitted to the Mercers' Company in 1472, and (by special admission) to Lincoln's Inn in 1473.
-He was created a Knight of the Bath at the Coronation of Richard III in 1483.W.A.
-Shaw, The Knights of England 2 vols (Sherratt and Hughes, London 1906), I, p.
-139 (Internet Archive) has this recipient as "William Bolney".
+He was created a Knight of the Bath at the Coronation of Richard III in 1483.
 In August 1483 John Howard, 1st Duke of Norfolk, Lord High Admiral, constituted Sir William his deputy for all the coasts of Norfolk and Suffolk, for life.
 He was charged by King Henry VII with responsibility for the beacons which were used to warn in the event of an attack on English shores.
 As a member of the Kent gentry, owing to his seat at Hever Castle, he served as Sheriff of Kent in 1489 and owing to his Norfolk seat at Blickling, as Sheriff of Norfolk and Suffolk in 1500.

 Marriage and issue

-Before November 1469 William Boleyn married Margaret Butler (d.
+Before November 1469, William Boleyn married Margaret Butler (d.
 1539/1540), the second daughter and co-heiress of Thomas Butler, 7th Earl of Ormond (d.
 1515) by his first wife Anne Hankford.
 As part of her marriage settlement she brought the manor of Aylesbury in Buckinghamshire to her husband.
 By his wife he had six sons and four daughters: